AndyShiue/Ende-readme/README.md

 # TODOs

-1. Foreign function interface.
+1. Foreign function interface
-2. `use` items to import other items.
-3. Annotations.
-4. Equality types.
+2. Equality types.
 I don't know how to do it.
-5. Provisional definitions.
+3. Provisional definitions.